RicSala/react-onboard-tour/README.md

 Tourista is a React library that creates interactive product tours and onboarding flows.
 It uses a state machine architecture (built on @tinystack/machine) to manage tour progression, handle multi-page navigation, and support both synchronous and asynchronous tour steps.

+### Docs

+See the [documentation](https://tinystack.gitbook.io/tourista/getting-started/quick-start) for more information.

 ### Key Characteristics

 - **🎯 State Machine Based**: Uses finite state machines for predictable tour flow management